State Administering Agencies

 Grants Management and Administration

 The U.S. Department of Justice (DOJ) administers numerous grant programs to support state and local criminal justice systems.
+These fall into two categories: formula and discretionary.
+Formula grants flow to states and localities based on the formula in law.
+Discretionary grants are awarded by DOJ based on applications submitted by eligible entities which, depending on the program, can be a state, locality or non-profit service provider.
+While the amount varies by fiscal year depending on annual appropriations, states administer about $2.5 billion in formula grants annually.
 No single issue is more critical to the proper administration of an SAA’s job performance than the management of the award and the monitoring of federal funds to eligible grantees.
 If properly executed, the agency will thrive, programs will flourish and best practices will advance.
 If not, the agency will suffer, not only in reputation, but also in the ultimate denial of sufficient funds to promote positive programs and criminal justice advances in the state.

 More significant than the selection of any one particular model of administration is the necessity to have an effective and wholly legal process in place.
 For example, whether a state chooses to use the advisory board model in all instances – whether federally required or not – is of lesser importance than is the need to ensure that a comprehensive method has been established to assure that all legal and accounting requirements are met.
 You as the SAA owe this not only to sub-grantees, but also to your state’s criminal justice effort as a whole.